 3. Creative Confidence - Unleashing the Creative Potential within Us All by Tom & David Kelly

 This book is brimming with real-world examples of how creativity can be put to use to fix what's broken.
 You'll learn through the many real-life examples how problems and challenges were resolved and overcome with a creative approach.
 There are some wonderful strategies to foster communication, as well.
-Here are 3 of my favourite examples:
+Here are three of my favourite examples:

 - The head of pediatric intensive care unit (ICU) at Great Ormond Street Hospital, London was concerned about the chaotic transfer of patients from surgery to ICU.
 He was inspired while watching the efficient movements of the pit crew in a Formula One race.
 So he brought in a Ferrari pit crew member to coach the medical team.
 As a result, the staff learned new behaviours and were able to streamline strategies.
 It paid off in a 42% reduction in technical errors and 49% reduction in information errors.
 (Page 81) (See: A Hospital Races To Learn Lessons Of Ferrari Pit Stop.)